inlab-geo/espresso/contrib/magnetotelluric_1D/README.md

 \end{pmatrix}
 $$

 Therefore, the response of a 1D layered Earth is $Z_{1D}$, and is defined as a function of frequency.
-In 1-D, determining $Z$ given the electrical conductivity values of the Earth (the forward model) is done using a recursive approach (Wait, 1954).
+In 1-D, determining $Z$ given the electrical conductivity values of the Earth (the forward model) is done using a recursive approach (Wait, 1954; Pedersen and Hermance, 1986).

 Because of its practicality to visually interpret and analyse the data, it is common to represent the complex impedance tensor by its magnitude (the apparent resistivity) and its phase, defined by: